This is the multi-page printable view of this section. Click here to print.

 Service Overview

-Block Storage is a high-performance storage that stores data in block units arranged in a certain size and array.
+Block Storage is a high-performance storage that stores data in block units arranged in a fixed size and layout.

-It is suitable for large-capacity, high-performance requirements such as databases and mail servers, and users can directly assign volumes to servers for use.
+Suitable for large-scale, high-performance requirements such as databases and mail servers, and users can directly allocate volumes on the server for use.

-- High Performance Based on Full SSD: Provides high durability and availability based on redundant Controllers and Disk Array Raid.
-Since Full SSD disks are provided by default, it is suitable for high-speed data processing tasks such as database workloads.
+- High-Performance Full SSD Offering: It provides high durability and availability based on redundant controllers and Disk Array RAID.
+Since a Full SSD disk is provided by default, it is suitable for high-speed data processing tasks such as database workloads.

-- Snapshot Backup: Recovery of changed and deleted data is possible through the image snapshot function.
-Users can select a snapshot created at the desired time point from the list to perform recovery.
+- Snapshot Backup: Data that has been modified or deleted can be recovered using the image snapshot feature.
+The user selects a snapshot created at the desired point in time from the list and performs the recovery.

-- Volume Name: Users can set or modify names for each volume.
+- Volume Name: Users can set or modify the name for each volume.

-- Multi Attach: Connects to 2 or more servers, no limit on the number of connected servers per volume, and Virtual Server can connect up to 26 volumes
+- Multi-Server Connection (Multi Attach): Connect to two or more servers, with no limit on the number of servers per volume, and a Virtual Server can connect up to 26 volumes.

-- Encryption: AES-256 algorithm encryption is applied by default to all volumes of Block Storage, and when the volume is HDD/SSD_KMS disk type, it additionally provides transfer encryption between the instance and the Block Storage section connected to the instance.
+- Encryption: All volumes of Block Storage have AES-256 algorithm encryption applied by default, and when a volume is of HDD/SSD_KMS disk type, additional in‑transit encryption is provided for the segment between the instance and the Block Storage attached to the instance.

-- Snapshot: Recovery of changed and deleted data is possible through the image snapshot function.
-Users select a snapshot created at the desired time point from the list to recover.
+- Snapshot: The image snapshot feature allows recovery of modified or deleted data.
+Users select a snapshot created at the desired point in time from the list to restore it.

-- Volume Transfer: You can transfer volumes to another Account through the volume transfer function.
+- Volume Transfer: You can transfer a volume to another Account using the volume transfer feature.

-- Monitoring: You can check monitoring information such as IOPS, Latency, Throughput, etc. through the Cloud Monitoring service.
+- Monitoring: IOPS, Latency, Throughput, etc. monitoring information can be viewed through the Cloud Monitoring service.

-You can create a volume by entering capacity according to your service scale and performance requirements and selecting a disk type.
-When using the snapshot function, you can recover data to the desired time point.
+You can create a volume by entering the capacity and selecting the disk type according to the user’s service scale and performance requirements.
+When using the snapshot feature, you can restore data to the desired point in time.

 Volume

-Volume is the basic creation unit of the Block Storage service and is used as data storage space.
-Users create a volume by selecting a name, capacity, and disk type, then connect it to a Virtual Server for use.
+A volume (Volume) is the basic creation unit of the Block Storage service and is used as data storage space.
+Users select a name, capacity, and disk type to create a volume, then attach it to a Virtual Server for use.

-The volume name creation rules are as follows:
+The volume name generation rules are as follows.

-Snapshot is an image backup of a volume at a specific point in time.
-Users can check the snapshot name and creation date/time from the snapshot list and select the snapshot they want to recover, and can recover changed or deleted data through that snapshot.
+A snapshot (Snapshot) is an image backup of a volume at a specific point in time.
+Users can view the snapshot name and creation timestamp in the snapshot list to select the snapshot they want to restore, and through that snapshot they can recover data that was changed or deleted.

-- Snapshots are charged according to the size of the original Block Storage, so please delete unnecessary snapshots.
+- Snapshots are billed based on the size of the original Block Storage, so please delete any unnecessary snapshots.

 |---|---|---|